Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

 2. Open samples.tsv in libreoffice calc.
 3. Create conditions columns and comments columns

-For each condition declared in `rnasique config` you must create a column with the same identifier in samples.tsv
+For each condition declared in `ipasuite config` you must create a column with the same identifier in samples.tsv

 In addition, You can add as many columns to your `samples.tsv` as you wish, to help you classify and